9b/frisbee/docs/html/_sources/index.rst.txt

 * Limit option to reduce the number of results parsed
 * Greedy option to learn from collected results
 * Save output describing job request and results
+* Individual or bulk look-ups using the command line utility

 Code Documentation